josemotta/IoT.Starter.Pi.Lirc/Upgrade_to_latest_version.md

 ### Upgrading to the latest version

 Suppose that a new software should be pulled from the cloud and installed on your `Thing` device.
 For safety, consider that RPI just rebooted and is at a stable and known state, there are no containers running.
-We just pushed to the docker registry a new software versions for home-ui, home-web and/or nginx-proxy.
+We just pushed to the docker registry new software versions for home-ui, home-web and/or nginx-proxy.

 As shown below, some images are already installed at RPI: